 “Bangkok Thai: The Busaba Cookbook takes everything the restaurants legions of fans love about Thai cookery and makes it available to the amateur chef.
 The book offers 100 recipes ranging from salads and soups to stir-fries, wok noodles, curries and chargrills, as well as Asian-inspired cocktails and desserts.”
 Available in hardback.

-14. BangkokView on Amazon
+17. BangkokView on Amazon

+Another cookbook from Leela Punyaratabandhu, author of Simple Thai Food (above).
 “From one of the most respected authorities on Thai cooking comes this beautiful and deeply personal ode to Bangkok, the top-ranked travel destination in the world.”
 Available in hardback and for Kindle.

-15. Bangkok LocalView on Amazon
+18. Bangkok LocalView on Amazon

-Thai street food cookbooks (and snacks)
+Thai street food cookbooks

-17. Thai Street FoodView on Amazon
+24. Thai Street FoodView on Amazon

 We’re back in the supremely expert hands of David Thompson.
 Part cookbook, part coffee table book.
 “Thai Street Food transports readers straight into the bustling heart of Thailand’s colorful street stalls and markets–from the predawn rounds of monks fanning out along the aisles to the made-to-order stalls ablaze in neon and jammed with hungry locals after dark.
 Featuring nearly 100 authentic dishes plus lavish photography accompanying every recipe, this stunning cookbook is the definitive guide to Thailand’s culinary street culture.”
 Available in hardback and paperback.View on Amazon